ava-labs/avalanche-docs/docs/dapps/developer-toolchains/using-foundry-with-the-avalanche-c-chain.md

 the command below while adding the values for `_name` and `_symbol`, the relevant [constructor arguments](https://github.com/ava-labs/avalanche-smart-contract-quickstart/blob/3ad93abf50fba65e3aab68f23382bcace73968be/contracts/NFT.sol#L13) of the NFT contract.
-You can verify the contracts with SnowTrace by adding `--verify` before the `--constructor-args`:
+You can verify the contracts with Snowtrace by adding `--verify` before the `--constructor-args`:

 ```zsh
 forge create NFT --rpc-url=$RPC_URL --private-key=$PRIVATE_KEY --verify --constructor-args GameItem ITM